Table of Contents

 namecard

-1. Put your image (JPG/PNG) into Assets/Samples/EasyAR Sense Unity Plugin/[version]/__All Samples__/Workflow/Workflow_ARSession/Targets.
+1. Place your image (JPG/PNG) in Assets/Samples/EasyAR Sense Unity Plugin/[version]/__All Samples__/Workflow/Workflow_ARSession/Targets.

-3. Modify the Name and Scale.
-Scale is the physical size of your target (in meters), based on the long side of the image.
+3. Modify Name and Scale.
+Scale is the physical size of your target (unit: meters), based on the long edge of the image.

 Replace Image Target